 - Plexiglass Barriers: A building permit is not required for the installation of plexiglass barriers and there are no specific design standards from the Public Health Department.
-The state now does allow businesses to have a limited number of employees in order to fulfill online and phone orders.

 - Storefront Signage Enforcement Temporarily Suspended: As of April 14, Brookline’s Building Commissioner will significantly relax storefront window signage requirements for the remainder of the State of Emergency, on the condition that any temporary interior signage (e.g. banners, posters, illuminated signs) installed during this time must be removed once the State of Emergency is lifted.
 For temporary illuminated signs, plug-in signs are recommended, and any hard-wired temporary illuminated signs should be installed by a licensed electrician to ensure safety.
 Existing restrictions on sandwich board signs will continue to be enforced.